lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 1. A set of certificates typically containing one or more certificate chains rooted in a device manufacture trust anchor and the leaf certificate being on the device in question.
+This is the Attestation Key.
-1. An attestation statement containing Evidence.
+1. An attestation statement (claims) containing Evidence.

 This document creates two ATTRIBUTE/Attribute definitions.
 The first Attribute may be used to carry a set of certificates or public keys that